 - Ecosystem and Community: Nest.js benefits from a growing ecosystem of modules, libraries, and community support.
 It integrates well with other tools and frameworks, allowing developers to leverage existing solutions and accelerate their development process.

 - Full-stack Development: Nest.js can be used in conjunction with frontend frameworks like Angular or React to create full-stack applications.
 This allows for seamless integration between the frontend and backend components, leading to a unified development experience.

 Overall, developers choose Nest.js for its scalability, maintainability, productivity enhancements, familiarity, strong testing capabilities, ecosystem support, and its ability to facilitate full-stack development.

 What is the difference between Nest.JS and Next.JS?

 Next.JS deals with the front-end that users get to see and interact with on the website.
 Nest.JS deals with data storage and data management.
 For example: When you see a post on Facebook, the text, animation, and photo of how the visuals appear are done in Next.JS.
 Nest.JS will contain the code and data for the post in the back-end to push it forward to the front end.

 What are some of the core concepts of Nest.JS?

-The core concepts of Nest.JS are as follows:
+The main core concepts of Nest.js include: